aloussase/AlexandriaApp/README.md

 - Uses a custom-made proprietary API for converting books from one format to another.
 I will consider open-sourcing this once it's mature enough.

+## Install from F-droid

+Download the F-droid app from [their website](https://f-droid.org/) and search for Alexandria.

 ## Screenshots

 <div align=center>